xx2241/TwittMap/README.md

 * This program uses **Twitter Streaming API** and **Tweepy** to fetch tweets from the twitter hose in real-time.
 * This program stores processed and structured data on **AWS Elasticsearch**.
 * Link to Tweepy: https://github.com/tweepy/tweepy
-* Comments: This application can run under both Python2 and Python3 environment.
-However, Python2 is more preferred.
+* Comments: This application can run under both Python2 and Python3 environment. **However, Python2 is more preferred**.
 If you encountered any issues, make sure you test under Python2 environment.
 If you have any problems in collecting tweets streaming, update your Tweepy first and restart this script manually.
 Thanks!

 ### Step 4: Create Web UI
 * Create a Web UI using **HTML** and **JavaScript** to allow users to choose any keyword(up to 10) through a dropdown box.